13 Checklist For Creating The Perfect Intranet

 An excellent intranet strikes the right balance between notifying employees and irritating them.
 An intranet that effectively notifies employees alerts them to material they want to know.
 Employees may choose which pages they want to follow and which they do not by signing up for and managing summary digest emails.

 Notifications are great for keeping employees up to date, but if we get too many notifications, we often turn them off, which can be problematic if there’s an emergency.
 Using an emergency broadcast alert system on your intranet is the solution.
 This enables communications professionals to send quick all-employee alerts about important news in a simple and efficient manner.

 A highly adaptable help desk trouble ticket solution in Creative Social Intranet with a lot of metrics that allows to track and follow up efficiently.

-With online trouble ticket system within your intranet you can,
+With an online trouble ticket system within your intranet, you can,

 Employees can be empowered to manage and monitor their own areas of interest by creating a strong user experience for an intranet.
 To achieve this, pages and content must be bookmarkable so that employees may quickly access them when they need to.
 This ensures that employees are not distracted or distracted from other tasks, but does not interfere.

 Good intranets provide ample opportunity for discussion and engagement.
 Employees have a real opportunity to connect and learn from one another through dedicated group areas such as knowledge wikis, communities of practice, commenting, and status updates.

 It’s important to have dedicated feeds for each group so that no one misses important updates.
 It also ensures that people know who the communication is coming from.
 To see how we built our own intranet (see our blog post for details), please refer to the link provided.
 By separating corporate communications and personal peer-to-peer communications, we were able to ensure that corporate stuff stayed up faster rather than getting mixed in with a sea of random nonsense posts from other groups, etc.